 Chrysocolla is a natural mineral of great beauty (see photo of a raw piece on left), it appears as a swirling mass of turquoise and teal, blues and greens.
 I don't know of anybody else making oil paint out of this mineral, it is in Wallace Seymour's bespoke range.

-Chrysocolla amongst many other elements contains copper which gives the heightened verdigris colour you can see in the swatch.
+Chrysocolla amongst many other elements contains copper which gives the darkened verdigris colour you can see in the swatch.
 The paint in texture has a grittiness, the pigment particles are visible and you can feel them under a palette knife, the paint is not loose though and stands up well.

 Wall paintings in Siena cathedral from the 13th Century have been found to contain Chrysocolla and ancient Egyptian artefacts so I guess it is pretty lightfast!

 A very unusual paint and overall it feels like you are using something pretty special almost like crushed gemstones which is basically what it is.
 The handpainted swatch on the tube, is pretty different to the actual colour of the paint.